QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 Steps 1, 4, and 5 are identical to those for the  one-noisy-signal structure.

-Step 2  requires one straightforward modification.
+Step 2  requires a straightforward modification.

-For step 3, we use construct the  following state-space representation so that we can get our hands on all of the random processes that we require in order  to compute a regression of the noisy signal about
+For step 3, we  construct the  following state-space representation so that we can get our hands on all of the random processes that we require in order  to compute a regression of the noisy signal about
-$\theta$ from the other industry that a firm receives directly in a pooling equilibrium from information that a firm would receive in Townsend's original model.
+$\theta$ from the other industry that a firm receives directly in a pooling equilibrium against information that a firm would receive in Townsend's original model.

-For this purpose, we include  equilibrium goods prices from  both industries appear in the state vector:
+For this purpose, we include  equilibrium goods prices from  both industries in the state vector:

 $$
 \begin{aligned}